Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 The Sea Priests of Mannan were once a welcome addition to any ship leaving the port of Oren.
 Their communion with the lord of the seas made for swift journeys across a calm ocean, with their endless prayers and chanting calming even the most turbulent of storms.
 Indeed, unlike the other intermediate gods, Mannan's sect was uninvolved in any of the mainland wars.

 That is, according to Old Baldo, until the blight began.
-As he recounts it, his grandfather's grandfather's grandfather was a young boy when the blight came.
+As he recounts it, his grandfather's grandfather's grandfather (_I'll admit here I lost track of how many times the old man said grandfather_) was a young boy when the blight came.
 At the time, Oren was a lush and green land, similar to the verdant valleys of Suomi.
 Fish were plentiful in that time as well, as the sea was willing to give up much of its bounty.
 All of that changed however, the day an emissary from Loures came.
 He demanded tribute from the Lord of Oren, and was rebuffed.
 On his way back to the harbor, the emissary chuckled as he indicated dark things would come for refusing to pay tribute to Loures, boarded his ship, and set sail.

 Within a week, the seas and gone from a sapphire blue to a pale green.
 Fish pulled from the ocean were bitter and covered in oozing wounds.
 Likewise, the land itself began to shudder and heave, as the verdant green hills gave way to the near barren ground we see today.
 Indeed, much of the rubble of the earthquakes that rocked the island are still seen today - Oren was once a walled, seaside kingdom.
 Now its walls lay in ruin, and its seas hostile to all who dare them.

 The first building to fall was the temple of Mannan.
-Old Baldo recounts that nearly every one of them had gathered for mass, when the great quaking rocked the island.
+Old Baldo recounts that nearly every one of the sea priests had gathered for mass, when the great quaking rocked the island.
 It was almost as if the earth opened up to swallow the temple whole - no bodies were ever recovered.

-With the temple gone, and the clergy missing, the worship of Mannan fell by the wayside in favor of the gods of the octagram.
+With the temple gone, and the clergy missing, the worship of Mannan fell by the wayside in favor of the Gods of the Octagram.
 Even today, his name is muttered more as an oath than that of an invocation for aid.

 #### Speculations
 Again, the work of the Pact.
 Could they really have caused a temple and all its priests to be swallowed up by the earth?
 Even so, what dark magicks could cause a whole realm of people to turn their back on a once trusted deity?
 What of Mannan himself?
 Old Baldo's tale left me with more questions than answers.
 I attempted to access the library in Oren, but I have been told it is closed for repairs, which is troubling, as I have received this same answer for the last ten Deochs.